CZX123/hc-garden/README.md

 ### High Priority

 #### All Pages
-- Tapping on the info row should also expand the bottom sheet fully
+- ~~Tapping on the info row should also expand the bottom sheet fully~~ ✔️

 #### Trail Location Overview Page
 - ~~Better animated circles (TS)~~ ✔️